vvoronin/uuid/README.md

 # Recent Changes

-* Improved builds and tests
+* Improved builds and 100% test coverage
 * Library overhaul to cleanup exports that are not useful for a user
 * Improved file system Saver interface, breaking changes.
     To use a saver make sure you pass it in via the uuid.SetupSaver(Saver) method before a UUID is generated, so as to take affect.